adnanhadi10/adnanhadi10/Network-Lab/README.md

 ![Ping](./Pings.png)

-Connectivity between devices was verified using ICMP ping tests.
-Devices within the same VLAN were able to communicate directly, while communication between different VLANs was successfully achieved through inter-VLAN routing on the router.
-Minor packet loss during initial tests was observed due to ARP resolution, after which stable communication was established.
+Connectivity between devices was verified using ICMP ping tests to validate end to end communication across the network.
+Devices within the same VLAN were able to communicate directly, confirming correct access port configuration and VLAN assignment.
+Communication between different VLANs was successfully achieved through inter VLAN routing on the router, verifying proper trunk configuration and subinterface routing.
+Initial packet loss was observed due to ARP resolution, after which consistent and stable communication was established across all devices.